 - 7.2.1.
 The requirement for a local authority to produce a LCTSS are set out in the Local Government Finance Act 1992 (1992 Act), Section 13A (2), amended by the Local Government Finance Act 2012 (2012 Act).
 There are detailed provisions about the contents of such a scheme, in particular contained within the Council Tax Reduction Scheme (Prescribed Requirements) (England) Regulations 2012 and updating regulations on an annual basis to reflect consistency with changes in social security legislation. - 7.2.2.
 The body charged with determining LCTSS is Council.
-Executive is not the decision maker but will consider the scheme and comments from this meeting to make a recommendation to Council for consideration in relation to the LCTSS.
-The LCTSS for 2024/25 must be determined by 11th March 2024.
+Executive is not the decision maker but has considered the scheme and comments from its meeting on the 10 November 2023 to make a recommendation to Council for consideration in relation to the LCTSS.
+The LCTSS for 2024/25 must be determined by 11 March 2024.